-Commercial air travel has been on the upswing in recent years, creating more need for airport workers.
-According to the Bureau of Transportation Statistics, U.S. scheduled passenger airlines employed 452,440 workers in October 2019—an increase of more than 13 percent since October 2015.
+Commercial air travel has been on the upswing since the pandemic, creating more need for airport workers.
+According to the Bureau of Transportation Statistics, U.S. scheduled passenger airlines employed 544,705 workers in October 2024, an increase over the 452,440 workers in October 2019.
 Opportunities will be best for those with experience and postsecondary training.
-The U.S. Department of Labor reports the following employment outlooks by profession for ground services workers from 2018 to 2028:
+The U.S. Department of Labor reports the following employment outlooks by profession for ground services workers through 2033:

 - Aeronautical and Aerospace Technicians